Euroa: Facilities

-Euroa also has a range of accommodation options such as the Euroa Motor Inn, Castle Creek Motor Inn, Jolly Swagman Motor Inn and Accommodation Euroa.

 The town is home to the Shire of Strathbogie headquarters.
 The shire was established as part of the conservative Kennett government mass rationalisation across Victoria in the 1990s.
 Shire of Strathbogie incorporates the former Shires of Euroa, Violet Town, and Goulburn.

 The town was bypassed by a deviation of the Hume Highway that was constructed around 1992.

 The town is located on the main North East railway, and is served by V/Line passenger services from Euroa station.

 Schools

 St John's Primary School

 St John's is Euroa's only Catholic primary school and has served the Euroa community since 1921.
 The school has an approximate enrolment of 180 students and, from its founding until 2002, the school was run by the Sisters of Mercy.

 The current principal is Libby Hamilton.

 Euroa Primary School

 Euroa Primary School (School Number: 1706) is the town's only government-run primary school.
-Euroa Primary School No:1706 is located in picturesque central Victoria, Australia, and has an enrolment of 180 students.
-There is a mixture of historical, refurbished, and modern open plan buildings, with extensive playgrounds and an oval.
+It has an enrolment of 120 students.